osu-crypto/ODSE/ODSE_XOR_WO/README.md

 # ODSE scheme using XOR-PIR and Write-Only ORAM

-Basic implementation of the ODSE scheme using XOR-PIR and Write-Only ORAM.
-The scheme is described under name $(ODSE^{XOR}_{WO})$ in the full paper available on ePrint (https://eprint.iacr.org/2017/1158).
+Basic implementation of the ODSE scheme using XOR-PIR and Write-Only ORAM on IND-CPA encrypted searchable index.
+The scheme is described under name $(ODSE^{WO}_{XOR})$ in the full paper available on ePrint (https://eprint.iacr.org/2017/1158).
 This project is built on CodeLite IDE (link: http://codelite.org).
 It is recommended to install CodeLite to load the full ODSE workspace.

 # Required Libraries